 The CCJPA has begun a program of improvements to bridges and related structures along the Capitol Corridor route.
-This program will focus on safety improvements and asset life extension.
+Supported by the State Rail Assistance funds, this program will focus on safety improvements and asset life extension.
 This program will supplement the work already performed by the Union Pacific Railroad and will aim to improve the safety and on-time performance of Capitol Corridor trains.